bcgov/gwells/database/README.md

 NOTE: Do not scale down the pod to 0, as this will not allow the pipline to deploy the reset migration  files to the pod.

-Once the deployment has finished, unpause the deployment and then the pod will deploy with the updated /migratinos/000n_xxx files, against an 'empty' database.
+Once the deployment has finished, unpause the deployment and then the pod will deploy with the updated /migrations/000n_xxx files, against an 'empty' database.
 Remember that the 'python manage.py migrate' step is configured in the Post-Commit Hook of the [build configuration](https://console.pathfinder.gov.bc.ca:8443/console/project/moe-gwells-tools/edit/builds/gwells-developer).

 ## Replicate from the legacy Oracle database

-GWELLS uses the PostgreSQL extension oracle-fdw [oracle-fdw](https://github.com/laurenz/oracle_fdw) to read from the legacy database (WELLS schema of ENVPROD1.NRS.GOV.BC.CA).
+GWELLS uses the PostgreSQL extension [oracle-fdw](https://github.com/laurenz/oracle_fdw) to read from the legacy database (WELLS schema of ENVPROD1.NRS.GOV.BC.CA).
 This oracle-fdw extensions connect to the legacy Oracle Database via Environment Variables defined in the [OpenShift Web Console](https://console.pathfinder.gov.bc.ca:8443/console/):
 -- Applications > Deployments
 --- postgresql